eduuh/blog/content/en/posts/remaps.md

 I had written this post before my **Major Os** shift and my requirement have changed considerably.
 Let me explain more on that.
 I am in the process of streamlining my workflow to 100% **keyboard centric**.
 This was greatly influeced by the possiblities in a linux box.
 Something that windows dont offer. `The power of choice.` Don't get me wrong `I still use windows machine`.
 But Linux works for be best.

 Am currently using a **window manager (i3)** to manage my window setups in my linux computer.
-Fox conputer configuration and tweaking i have no problem using the command line.A keyboard centric approach calls for some remaps in order to be more efficient.
+For computer configuration and tweaking i have no problem using the command line.`A keyboard centric approach calls for some remaps` in order to be more efficient.
 What i wanted to achieve are the following.

 1. ###### [Remaping caps lock]() to function as
    - **super key (Mod4)** when pressed with other keys.